-All ESRC grant applicants planning to create data during their research have to include a data management plan with their application, as an attachment to the Je-S form.
+All ESRC grant applicants generating data during their research have to include a data management plan with their Je-S grant application.

-A data management plan helps to decide how research data will be managed throughout the research cycle and will be available for sharing afterwards.
-Most research data can be successfully archived and shared.
+A data management plan helps decide how research data will be managed throughout the research cycle and how best to prepare for data deposit with the UK Data Service.
+Most research data can be successfully archived and shared for future reuse.

-ESRC expects award holders to consider all issues related to confidentiality, ethics, security and copyright before initiating the research.
-Any challenges to data sharing (e.g. copyright or data confidentiality) should be critically considered in a plan, with possible solutions discussed to optimise data sharing.
+ESRC expects grant holders to consider all issues related to confidentiality, ethics, security and copyright before initiating the research.
+Any challenges to data sharing (such as copyright or data confidentiality) should be critically considered in a plan, with possible solutions discussed to optimise data sharing.

 A data management plan includes the following topics.